CCMalulu/PictureViewer-3/README.md

 # PictureViewer

-A small windows application for opening and viewing image files.
+A small Windows application for opening and viewing image files.
 It has a few extra features:

 - Slideshow with adjustable delay
 - Queue sidebar